PFF National Training Center

-The PFF National Training Center or the National Football Center is an association football training ground at the San Lazaro Leisure and Business Park in Carmona, Cavite.
+The PFF National Training Center or the National Football Center is a football ground at the San Lazaro Leisure and Business Park in Carmona, Cavite.

 History

-Plans to construct a football facility in Carmona, Cavite was announced as early as June 2014.
-The Philippine Football Federation signed a lease agreement for rights to a land occupying an area of 2 ha to build a training center, initially announced to be called as the National Teams Training Center, to be built under the $500 thousand FIFA Goal Project 3.
+Plans to construct a football facility in Carmona, Cavite were announced as early as June 2014.
+The Philippine Football Federation signed a lease agreement for rights to land occupying an area of 2 ha to build a training center, initially known as the National Teams Training Center, to be built under the $500 thousand FIFA Goal Project 3.

 The groundbreaking ceremony for the facility located within the San Lazaro Leisure and Business Park of the Manila Jockey Club was held on 30 November 2014 and was led by then FIFA President Sepp Blatter.
 It was projected to be complete by 2015 but the facility was inaugurated two years later.

 The facility was formally inaugurated on 9 September 2017 which included the turnover ceremony of its main field, the FIFA Football Turf.
 After the launch the first two football matches were held in field.
 The first women's football match held in the field was a friendly between the University of the Philippines and the De La Salle University while the first men's football match was an official Ang Liga pre-season match between the San Beda College and the Ateneo de Manila University.
 The former secured a 3–0 win over the latter.
 On the same day the groundbreaking ceremony for a new PFF House of Football within the center was made.

-Football fields

 FIFA Football Turf

 The training center hosts an international-sized artificial turf, the FIFA Football Turf which is accredited with a FIFA two-star field rating.
 The pitch of the artificial pitch was by United States firm, ATC Global and has a dimension of 105 x 68 m (344 x 223 ft).
 Upon its inauguration the seating capacity of the FIFA Football Turf is about 1,000 to 1,200.
 Earlier in 2014, plans of a viewing area of about 20,000 to 30,000 capacity was reported.

 Lighting towers with an intensity of 900 lux is planned to be installed by the end of 2018.
 There are plans to convert the pitch into a stadium.